landingbj/lagi/docs/guide_en.md

 - 1.Import jar：To call the relevant function, you need to download and import the jar package of Lag[i] (Landing AGI), And put it in the lib directory.。

-- 2.Add the following to the dependencies of the project's pom.xml:
+- 2.Add dependency：Add the following to the dependencies of the project's pom.xml:
     ```xml
         <dependency>
             <groupId>com.landingbj</groupId>